 Current research includes:

-- We fund basic science and pharmacology studies to develop and test the safety of new types of medicines to treat arrhythmias.
+- New medicines: We fund basic science and pharmacology studies to develop and test the safety of new types of medicines to treat arrhythmias.

-- We support studies to develop genetic therapies to correct gene mutations that cause arrhythmias.
+- Genetic therapies: We support studies to develop genetic therapies to correct gene mutations that cause arrhythmias.

-- A type of arrhythmia called atrial fibrillation is a common complication of long-term kidney disease.
+- Effectiveness and safety of current treatments: A type of arrhythmia called atrial fibrillation is a common complication of long-term kidney disease.
 We support research to explore whether the medicines and procedures commonly used to treat atrial fibrillation are safe and effective in people who have kidney disease.

-- Many people who have arrhythmias have no symptoms and may not know that they have this condition until they have cardiac arrest.
+- Sudden cardiac arrest: Many people who have arrhythmias have no symptoms and may not know that they have this condition until they have cardiac arrest.
 The NHLBI funds research to improve methods to restart the heart during cardiac arrest and to prevent repeated events of cardiac arrest.

 Find more NHLBI-funded studies on treatments for arrhythmias at NIH RePORTER.